roymartinezblanco/AWS-Email-Webhook/README.md

 > In the future we can also merge both

 Once all of the above is ready you can tests the function by using the configured tests mentioned above, the reason for two tests, is that Akamai Activations that are `Automated` ([Terraform](https://www.terraform.io/docs/providers/akamai/index.html), etc) have a null value in the `submitted by` field.
-Knowing this I used a hardcoded email from the test `['human@example.com','automated@example.com']` to simulate what would've happened.
-This is because I want to trigger a webhook only for human-made changes that would make our local version (git) to be out of sync, thus, trigger a merge of what is now active vs what is stored locally.
+Knowing this we used a hardcoded email from the test `['human@example.com','automated@example.com']` to simulate what would've happened.
+This is because we want to trigger a webhook only for human-made changes that would make our local version (git) to be out of sync, thus, trigger a merge of what is now active vs what is stored locally.

 ![](Documentation/lamdbalog.jpg)